-Any project presupposes teamwork and can’t be completed effectively by one person.
+Any project presupposes teamwork and it’s likely that it can’t be completed effectively by one person.
 Your IT project might need several people working on it.
-However, if the team has too many members there is a hazard for the productivity level of each member to go down with the team’s growth.
-This theory has been called “Social Loafing” or the “Ringelmann Effect”.
+However, if the team has too many members, there is a hazard for the productivity level of each member to go down with the team’s growth.
+This theory has been called “Social Loafing” or the “Ringelmann Effect.”

 The Ringlemann effect theory stipulates that a company can achieve much more with a greater number of team members, but the individual members of the larger team are less productive than their counterparts in smaller teams.
 According to this theory, the individual efforts of each group member decrease due to the larger workforce.

 The “Ringelmann Effect” has been proven in the course of research.
-It illustrates the dynamics of team size.
+It illustrates the dynamics of team size for the software project.
 Through a series of experiments involving large groups of people pulling a rope, Maximilien Ringlemann concluded that individual contributions were decreasing for every person who is added beyond 5-6 people who pulled a rope.

-Consequently, some employees might want to weaken their work resolve at their workplaces thinking that their lack of effort will be complemented by the overall team’s greater effort.
+Consequently, some employees might want to weaken their work resolve at their workplaces, thinking that their lack of effort will be complemented by the overall team’s greater effort.
 Others won’t simply work hard as they did before because their efforts may be unacknowledged.
-Even if the company increases in overall output, it’s not where it should be when their individual productivity level decreases.
+Even if the company increases in overall output, it’s not where it should be when its individual productivity level decreases.

-In the case of software development team size, the “Ringelmann Effect” is avoided by keeping the number of professionals to fill all necessary roles to a minimum.
+In the case of software development team size, the “Ringelmann Effect” is limited by keeping the number of professionals to fill necessary software development team roles to a minimum.
 A competent PM selects the exact number of specialists for an IT project, oversees their work, and motivates the team to mitigate the “Ringelmann Effect.”

-Now let’s go further with the factors you should consider when determining the right software development team size.
+Now lets further explore factors you should consider when determining the right software development team size.

 Before starting a hiring process, think about the key factors influencing the number of specialists required for the particular project.
-Below, we’ve gathered the most valuable things to consider when deciding on the software development team size.
+Below, we’ve gathered several valuable things to consider when deciding on the agile development team size.

 The project scope and complexity define the number of tasks, specialists, and resources.
-That’s why you need to assess the scope of your project first and then decide on the team size required to cover every stage.
+That’s why you need to assess the scope of your project first and then decide on the size of the development team required to cover every stage.

 For example, when you start a project from scratch, you’ll need a bigger team rather than when you need some redesign or rebuilding.
 Project complexity may also depend on the industry and type of software.

 How many people do you need to fill the unique roles and responsibilities on the team?
-You should make sure that there is no skills gap in your team.
-On the other hand, too many people with the same skills in your team might lead some people to loaf and be less productive.
+You should make sure that there is not a skill gap on your team.
+On the other hand, too many people with the same skills on your team might lead some people to loaf and be less productive.